-The All Roads Transportation Safety Program is designed to address safety needs on all public roads in Oregon.
+The All Roads Transportation Safety Program addresses safety needs on all public roads in Oregon.
 Only by collaborating with local road jurisdictions can the Oregon Department of Transportation expect to:

-The program will be data driven to achieve the greatest benefits in crash reduction and should be blind to jurisdiction.
+The ARTS Program is data driven to achieve the greatest benefits in crash reduction and should be blind to jurisdiction.